By Dave Kelly, Minnesota Bankruptcy Lawyer

 Our Minnesota State Exemptions Remain Far from Perfect

 For a more complete rundown on how this all works, take a look at my exemptions page.
 These state exemptions leave a lot to be desired.
 They have a lot of gaps which seem to always allow the bankruptcy trustees to require my clients to buy back some of their stuff.
 Most jewelry is not exempt.
 Most electronics are not exempt.
 There is no exemption that covers tax refunds, and there are issues with money in bank accounts.
-I have ranted in an earlier post about how these exemptions leak like a sieve.
+I have ranted about this on this blog before.
 The legislature needs to fix it but they don’t.

 The Minnesota state exemptions are primarily good for one thing.
 They allow you to protect lots of equity in your homestead, unlike the federal exemptions which are very limited in that area.
 I don’t think any of the increases here have kept up with the real rate of inflation; so in fact we seem to be loosing ground.